Corfe Castle – Historic Castle in Dorset

 The castle is perhaps best known for its dramatic role in the English Civil War.
 In the 1640s, Lady Mary Bankes famously defended Corfe Castle against Parliamentary forces on two occasions before it was finally captured by treachery.
 In 1646, Parliament ordered the castle to be deliberately destroyed, leaving the romantic ruins visitors see today.

 Corfe Castle remained in the ownership of the Bankes family until 1982, when it was gifted to the National Trust as part of the Kingston Lacy and Corfe Castle Estate.
-Today, it is one of the most visited attractions in Dorset, offering exhibitions, guided tours, family activities and panoramic walks.
+Today it is one of the most visited attractions in Dorset, offering exhibitions, guided tours, family activities and panoramic walks around the historic ruins.

 Watch: Corfe Castle from Above